 Laser eye treatment can be very helpful for the treatment of diabetic retinopathy.
-The laser beam is a high-energy light that turns to heat when it is focused on the parts of the retina to be treated.
 In Non-proliferative diabetic retinopathy, the laser heat either seals the leaking blood vessels of the macula or reduces their leakage and allows the macula to dry.
-In Proliferative diabetic retinopathy, the laser eye treatment destroys the diseased portion of the retina to stop the growth of neovascularization (abnormal new blood vessels).
+In Non-proliferative diabetic retinopathy, the laser either seals the leaking blood vessels of the macula or reduces their leakage and allows the macula to dry.
+In Proliferative diabetic retinopathy, the laser destroys the diseased portion of the retina to stop the growth of neovascularization (abnormal new blood vessels).

 Essentially, the major purpose of laser eye treatment is to prevent further visual loss.
 However, laser eye treatment may not always be the best option or even viable.
 The decision to use laser depends mostly on the type of diabetic eye disease, its severity, and a judgment regarding how well it may respond to laser eye treatment.

 Because diabetes is a condition for which there is currently no cure, the disease may continue to damage the retina.
 Even with laser eye surgery patients may continue to lose vision.
 But when laser is effective, the chances are that it can prevent further visual loss.

 Avastin and Lucentis injection may be beneficial to some patients suffering from macular edema related to their diabetes.